Deyna Castellanos: Senior

 In April 2018, Castellanos was part of the senior team in the 2018 Copa América Femenina.
 She scored on her debut against Ecuador on 5 April, and netted four times in an 8–0 win over Bolivia four days later.
 In 2021, at the age of 21, she was named captain of the team for the first time.

 Off the pitch

 Castellanos started a foundation that encourages gender equality and helps provide football scholarship for South American girls.

 She has worked as a studio analyst for NBC and Telemundo at the 2018 (men's) and 2019 (women's) FIFA World Cups, and in Spain.
 She is a fan of tattoos and as of 2022 has over 30.
 In Venezuela, she is known as Reina Deyna ("Queen Deyna").
-She learnt English while at university in Florida, becoming quickly bilingual.
+She learned English while at Florida State University, becoming quickly bilingual.

-In The Best FIFA Football Awards 2017, Castellanos was named to the three woman shortlist for The Best FIFA Women's Player.
+In The Best FIFA Football Awards 2017, Castellanos was named to the three-woman shortlist for The Best FIFA Women's Player while still playing in college.
 Her nomination created some controversy.
 Megan Rapinoe was outspoken about this nomination, complaining that Castellanos was an unknown player and had not played professionally, nor in a major senior national team tournament at the time of her nomination.